 - Sugar, corn syrup, honey and candy.
 I’m not going to say NEVER have sugar, but with sugar hidden in many foods most people eat way too much so avoid it when you can.
 Especially watch out for high-fructose corn syrup; it’s sugar with a high punch.

 - Foods containing trans-fatty acids.
 Listed among the ingredients as “partially hydrogenated oils”, trans-fats are dietary bad-guys that play havoc with your cholesterol.
 Read the label.
 Some foods say, ‘0 grams of trans fats’ but still list it in the ingredients.

 Do you want your brain to work well?
 Then it’s up to you to give it the fuel it needs to operate at top performance.
-That means you need to eat healthy foods – an ADD-friendly diet that supports your brain.
+That means you need to eat healthy foods – an ADHD-friendly diet that supports your brain.

-The Last Word In ADD Success
+The Last Word In ADHD Success

 It didn’t take long to see the silliness in buying healthy, organic food for the dog while feeding the household humans foods packed with chemicals and sugars.

 Along with eating healthier, I’ve found shopping at a small health food market is very ADHD-friendly.
 Well worth the few extra dollars we spend on food each week.